markprzepiora/rmmv-mrp-core/docs/GameObserver.md

 # MRP.GameObserver

+## Event Emitter

-A simple event-emitter interface for listening to game events.
+`MRP.GameObserver` is an event-emitter for listening to game events.

 Example: